heptarch/heptarch.github.io/projects.md

 These companies have patents, papers and products aplenty, and a track record we can read off of their annual revenues and stock prices.
-But despite the billions of dollars being poured into applied computer science at these places, they share only seven Turing Awards between them, and five of those are at Microsoft.<label for="sn-1"
+But despite the billions of dollars being poured into applied computer science at these places, they share only seven Turing Awards between them, five of which are at Microsoft.<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"